-Furthermore, while RO technology has existed in Antigua and Barbuda for over two decades,25 the technology has not been explored:
+Furthermore, wWhile RO technology has existed in Antigua and Barbuda for over two decades, 28, the technology has not been explored:

-- in-land;
+- on a small-scale in-land;

-- on a small-scale ; or
+- on a small-scale such as the described intervention or as an inland; or

-- off-grid.
+- ,-off-grid.-installation.

-Historically, all RO plants within the country have been large-scale26, sited along the coastline and connected to the country's electric grid.
-For this project these units will be sited at in-land locations to utilize ground-water wells for agriculture that have been abandoned due to saltwater intrusion.
-The sites for the utility's RO plants as well as current well locations can be seen in figure 1.
+Historically, all RO plants within the country have been large-scale29, been sited along the coastline and connected to the country's electric grid.
+For this project t hese units will be sited at in-land locations which can use the to utilize